 Lead the assessment of community work projects, mentor Community Work Supervisors and manage key relationships.

-Volunteering within Corrections supports our goal of reducing re-offending, by assisting offenders to meet their rehabilitative needs and transition back into society (reintegration).
+Support our goal of reducing re-offending, by assisting offenders with their rehabilitative needs and transition back into society (reintegration).

 “What I find most rewarding about my role, is walking alongside people, watching them engage in their rehabilitative programmes, and seeing them grow into the best version of themselves.”